The Small Walt Trucks

 You Write Books with … Messages?

+“You Write Books with … Messages?” originally appeared in Bookology Magazine.
+Copyright © 2020 by Winding Oak LLC.
+All rights reserved.
 Yes.
 Yes I do.
 Sure, I know there’s a whole school of thought that says “sharing a message” in a children’s book is something to avoid.
 That children will learn more, feel more, by reading books—stories—that evoke an emotional response and increase empathy through strong characterization and vivid language.
 Yes.
 Yes that’s true.
-But.… Sometimes children,
+But.… Sometimes children, and the adults raising and teaching them, need straightforward tools that address social and emotional challenges and milestones.
+Nonfiction books can fit that purpose.
+Especially if they’re created with certain age groups in mind.
+Let’s

 Read More »